-Now that you’ve gotten your kids involved in the gardening process it’s time to start identify some bugs in the garden.
+Now that you've gotten involved in the gardening process it's time to start identify some bugs in the garden.
 Both the ones you want to keep, and the ones you want to toss out.

 Searching for bugs in our garden beds is one of my kids favorite daily chore.
 They get excited when we head out to water because their job (besides watering) is to inspect the garden plants for unwanted pests.
 And they're also great at identifying the bugs we want in our garden.

 Here are a few bugs to look out for.
 It isn't a complete list and the species and variety might vary depending on where you live, but it's what we run into daily here.
 And I'll be sharing what you don't want in your garden soon!

 Bugs In The Garden: What You Want To See